zeiss-microscopy/libCZI/Src/libCZI/Doc/multichannelcomposition.markdown

 ![linear gradation curve](gradationcurve_1.PNG "gradation_curve_linear")
 @image latex gradationcurve_1.PNG "linear gradation curve"

-Above is shown a linear gradation curve.
+Above a linear gradation curve is shown.
 There are three ways commonly used to define the gradation curve:
-- linear (a straigt line from the point [black point,0] to [white point,255] - as shown above)
+- linear (a straight line from the point [black point,0] to [white point,255] - as shown above)
 - gamma (instead of a straight line we use an exponential with the exponent gamma as a parameter)
 - defined by a spline

 In the function Compositors::ComposeMultiChannel the gradation curve is given as an array of bytes.
 Those bytes give the RGB-value at uniformly distributed points between black point and white point.
 Values between those points are interpolated linearly.

-For example, the parameteres white_point=0.2, black_point=1.0 and lookupTable={0, 66, 100, 166, 255} will result in this gradation curve:
+For example, the parameters white_point=0.2, black_point=1.0 and lookupTable={0, 66, 100, 166, 255} will result in this gradation curve:

 ![gradation curve sample](gradationcurve_2.PNG "gradation_curve_sample")
 @image latex gradationcurve_2.PNG "gradation curve sample"